-To address the identified weaknesses in the operations of cooperatives, these are matched with the appropriate trainings that shall capacitate the Board of Directors, Officers, Management, and key personnel of the cooperatives.
+To address the identified weaknesses in the operations of cooperatives, these are matched with the appropriate trainings that shall capacitate the Board of Directors, Officers, Management and key personnel of the cooperatives.
 LANDBANK's Lending Program Management Group - Development Assistance Department (LPMG-DAD), acts on the recommendations of the LCs and enrolls the cooperatives to the training programs of LCDFI on an annual basis.

 For end-2022, the LCDFI conducted 46 batches of training as requested by LPMG-DAD, or 100% of the target 46 training batches under the Capacity Building Program.
-Out of the 46 training batches, 44 were conducted virtually, while the remaining two batches were conducted face-toface.
+Out of the 46 training batches, 44 were conducted virtually, while the remaining 2 batches were conducted face-to-face.
 In summary, LCDFI was able to train 333 LANDBANK Borrowing Cooperatives (BCs) with 1,635 participants.
-Of the 333, 174 BCs are from Maturity Level A and B, 31 BCs are from maturity level C and D, 106 BCs are from other categories and 22 BCs have no Maturity Level/ECORI provided.
-Fifty-four BCs were trained more than once.
+Of the 333, 174 BCs are from Maturity Level target training reached for the Capacity Building Program

+A and B, 31 BCs are from maturity level C and D, 106 BCs are from other categories and 22 BCs have no Maturity Level/ECORI provided.
+Fifty-four (54) BCs were trained more than once.